 There are good and bad things about all three of those.
 The first, rapport seeking, will help you seem more friendly, though weak.
 The breaking tonality generates respect, but you risk coming off like a dick that nobody likes.
 Meanwhile, the neutral tonality is more in the middle.
 It doesn’t hurt you too much but it doesn’t help you a ton either.
 This is key to know before going into Barron’s next video because we’re going to mix all three tonalities together to get the best possible bang for our buck.

 What To Do:

 Whenever you introduce yourself, the actual words you use don’t matter much.
-Just as long as it’s not something way out of left field like “Fuck you!
-My name’s Alexander” (this is something I saw somebody do to prove that words do matter, like that wasn’t obvious in the first place).
+As long as it’s not way out of left field like “Fuck you!
+My name’s Alexander” (I saw somebody do to prove that words do matter, like that wasn’t obvious in the first place).
 Like all advice in all the world; please exercise common sense.

 Anyway, that short common-sense disclaimer out of the way here’s what to do:

 Those are the actual words, but let’s break down the tonalities we mix together (UPDATE: I’ll have my own example up and running within the next few days [Nov 26, 2019]).

 Said in a rapport seeking tonality, a step above neutral tonality.
 Then, you immediately downshift into neutral tonality with:

 Before finally ending in a rapport breaking tonality with: